engineer-86/prusa_connect_usb_cam/README.md

 - `VIDEO_DEVICE`: The video device used for capturing images (e.g., `/dev/video0`).
 - `FINGERPRINT`: The fingerprint used for the HTTP request header.
 - `TOKEN`: The token used for the HTTP request header.

+## Acknowledgements

+This project was inspired by [nunofgs](https://gist.github.com/nunofgs/84861ee453254823be6b069ebbce9ad2).
+He created the script to capture images from a webcam and upload them to a specified URL.
+Thanks to him for the inspiration.

 ## License